ircv3/ircv3-specifications/extensions/setname.md

 ## Description

-The `draft/setname` client capability allows clients to change their realname (GECOS).
+The `draft/setname` client capability allows clients to change their realname (GECOS) on an active connection.
 It also allows servers to directly inform clients about such a change.
 This avoids clients having to actually disconnect and reconnect.

 This capability MUST be referred to as `draft/setname` at capability